jaspervdj/blaze-html/website/benchmarks.markdown

 `<table>`, with `[1 ..
 10]` as row content.
 Some implementations of this benchmark check if the row content needs to be escaped and some do not.
 In BlazeHtml, we escape all content by default, as we want to free the user from thinking about escaping.
-Obviously, the user can always explicitly state that he doesn't want some content to be escaped.
+Obviously, the user can always explicitly state that they don't want some content to be escaped.

 ![bigtable benchmark results](/images/benchmarks-bigtable.png)